Comparing cryptocurrency wallet apps

 In addition to stablecoins which can be used in many different ways, the wallet also supports BTC, ETH, BTS, and ZEPH.

-Say you want to buy BTC with HKD cash: the initial HKD cash to HKD stablecoin trade has a 1.5% charge, and the subsequent HKD stablecoin to BTC trade incurs another 1.5%, making the total fee for a cash-to-crypto transfer 3%.
+Cash-to-crypto is possible by using stablecoins as bridge currencies.
+Say you want to buy BTC with HKD cash: the initial HKD cash to HKD stablecoin trade has a 1.5% charge, and the subsequent HKD stablecoin to BTC trade incurs another 1.5%, making the total fee for a cash-to-crypto transfer 3% - still by far the best rates for buying BTC in Hong Kong.

 This crypto wallet offers exchange capabilities and is considered a privacy friendly app.
 Coinomi emphasises that there is no identity link to the wallet, for added security purposes.